Kinto/kinto/docs/commandline.rst

     optional arguments:
-      -h, --help            show this help message and exit --bucket BUCKET       The bucket where the collection is.
+      -h, --help            show this help message and exit --bucket BUCKET       The bucket where the collection belongs to.
       --collection COLLECTION
                             The collection to remove.